KenyanGeek/Deep-Learning/README.md

 Here is a compilation of a range of *Deep Learning algorithms* for interesting tasks such as:

-- Image classification
+- Computer Vision - Image classification
+- Natural Language Processing - Summarization
-- Style transfer
+- Generative Adversarial Networks - Style transfer
 - Transfer Learning using pretrained models
 - Predictions